-NOTE: Installation of the baffle boards and baffle blankets are easier when you can still access the flue outlet, (before connecting the flue vent).
-Be sure the baffle blankets are placed flat on the baffle boards so as not to block exhaust flow to the flue.
-Use a ruler or a piece of kindling to reach over the baffle blanket to be sure it is completely flat on top of the baffle boards.
+NOTE: Installation of the baffle boards and insulating blanket is easier when you can still access the flue outlet (before connecting flue vent).
+Be sure the baffle blanket is placed flat on the baffle boards so as not to block exhaust flow to the flue.
+Use a ruler or piece of kindling to reach over the baffle blanket to be sure it is completely flat on top of the baffle bricks.